John Hope Simpson: Civil service

 Hope Simpson was in the Indian Civil Service between 1897 and 1916.
 He held numerous governmental posts, having been acting chief commander of the Andaman and Nicobar Islands.
 He was Private Secretary to the Ministry of Labour in 1917.

+He was DM (District Magistrate) of Gorakhpur, UP, India when first Intermediate School of City was founded in year 1909.
+He was very instrumental in its foundation and passed several order by going beyond the strict norms of the society foundation.
+The society was registered as 'Gorakhpur High School Society' and later on the name of Gandhi (Father of the Nation) it was renamed MG Inter College as Gandhi himself visited the campus.

 Politics

 Hope Simpson ran as Liberal candidate and was elected at the 1922 general election becoming Member of Parliament (MP) for the previously Conservative-held constituency of Taunton in Somerset.
 He was re-elected in 1923 general election, but was defeated at the 1924 general election.
 He did not stand for Parliament again.

-On Zionism he was persuaded that Arab population was "economically powerless against such a strong movement" and thus needed protection.
+On Zionism he believed that Arab population was "economically powerless against such a strong movement" and thus needed protection.
 Charles Anderson writes that Hope Simpson was also "wary of the gulf between Zionist rhetoric and practice, observing that 'The most lofty sentiments are ventilated in public meetings and in Zionist propaganda' but that the Jewish National Fund and other organs of the movement did not uphold or embody a vision of cooperation or mutual benefit with the Arabs".